DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-Our plugin should not work without the [Toolbar](../reference/toolbar.md) plugin because we use its template.
-Specify the `dependencies` property to notify our plugin about it:
+Because our plugin uses the toolbar's template, we should list the [Toolbar](../reference/toolbar.md) plugin in the dependencies.

 ```jsx
 ...